Birth and death in discrete Morse theory: The Algorithm, Part I

 \section{The Algorithm, Part I}

 As a special case, in this section we assume the following.
-Let $M$ be a finite simplicial complex and suppose that for each $0=t_0,t_1,\dots ,t_r=1$, we have a discrete Morse function $F_{t_i}:M\to\zr$ defined using the {\em same} triangulation of $M$ for each $i$.
-In applications, we would probably have the values of each $F_{t_i}$ only on a collection of points in $M$, but we can always extend this to a discrete Morse function on all of $M$ via the algorithm we presented in \cite{kkm}.
-We therefore assume that this has already been accomplished.
+Let $M$ be a finite cell decomposition of a space $X$ and suppose that for each $0=t_0<t_1<\cdots <t_r=1$, we have a discrete Morse function $F_{t_i}:M\to\zr$.
+(Note we always use the {\em same} cellulation $M$ for each $i$.)
+In applications, we would probably have the values of each $F_{t_i}$ only on the zero cells of $M$, but we can always extend this to a discrete Morse function on all of $M$ via the algorithm we presented in \citep{kkm}.
+There is no canonical choice of such a function, but it may be taken to be arbitrarily close to the function assigning to each cell the maximum of the values among its vertices.
+We therefore assume that this has already been accomplished and let $V_i$ denote the gradient vector field for $F_{t_i}$.
+We think of $F_{t_i}$ as a function which varies with time and we wish to find which critical cells for $V_i$ correspond to which critical cells for $V_{i+1}$, similar to the smooth example presented in the introduction.

-We shall call the complex $M\times \{t_i\}\subset M\times I$ a {\em slice}.
-Our algorithm constructs a discrete vector field on $M\times I$ by successively adding each slice and extending the existing field on $M\times [0,t_{i-1}] \cup M\times \{t_i\}$.
-In this case, where the triangulation of each slice is the same, we shall not end up with a triangulation of $M\times I$, but rather a regular cell decomposition.
-The discrete Morse theory is the same in this case; see \cite{F1}.

-The algorithm is quite straightforward.
-In the space $M\times [0,1]$, we have a triangulation of each slice $M\times \{t_i\}$.
-Create a regular cell decomposition of $M\times [0,1]$ by adding the cells $\sigma\times [t_{i-1},t_i]$ to the slices.
-Suppose we have defined the vector field $V$ on $M\times \{t_{i-1}\}$, and we know the vector field associated to $F_{t_i}$.
-We denote the vector field on the slice by $V_i$.
-We therefore have pairings of cells in the slice $M\times \{t_i\}$, with some cells being critical for the discrete Morse function $F_{t_i}$.
-These critical cells are not paired with a cell of higher dimension by $V_i$.
-The procedure is then as follows.